Jamie Spears

-James Parnell "Jamie" Spears (born June 6, 1952) (Note: Official sources stated he was born on June 6, 1952.
+James Parnell Spears (born June 6, 1952) (Note: Official sources stated he was born on June 6, 1952.
 Other sources claim he was born in 1953.) is a retired American construction business owner.
 He is the father of Bryan Spears, Britney Spears, and Jamie Lynn Spears.

 Early life

 James Parnell Spears was born to June Austin Spears (1930–2012), and Emma Jean Spears (née Forbes) (1934–1966).
 When Jamie was five years old, his mother gave birth to his younger brother Austin, who died after only three days.
-After Austin's death, his mother attempted suicide on three separate occasions.
+After Austin's death, his mother attempted suicide on three occasions.
 Despite obstacles established by the early tragedy, James did well in school, and in the eighth grade, made the honor roll at Kentwood High School.

 When James was only 14 years old, his mother Emma, who had been struggling to overcome the loss of her son Austin, left their family home in Kentwood, resulting in her being declared missing.
 Emma arrived at Roberts Cemetery, the burial place of Austin, in nearby Osyka, Mississippi around 3:30pm on Sunday, May 29, 1966.
 Her body was found by a caretaker around 10:30am on Monday, May 30, at the grave of Austin.
 According to the coroner, J.L.
 Glover, Emma had aimed a 12-gauge shotgun at her chest and pulled the trigger with the big-toe of her right-foot.

 James also survived a car accident that killed a football teammate aged 17.
-His upbringing was difficult, as his daughter Jamie Lynn wrote in her memoir: "My father was raised by an abusive father who made unreasonable demands of his son in all aspects of his life.
+His upbringing was difficult, as his daughter Jamie Lynn wrote in her memoir: Spears, Jamie Lynn (2022).
+Things I Should Have Said.
+"Learning about my father's childhood helped me understand him better.
+Daddy's upbringing was difficult.
+My grandfather, Paw-Paw June, was a physical man who used his hands to solve problems.
+Maw-Maw Jean was a good woman in a difficult situation.
+In those days women didn't leave their husbands.
+When Daddy was fourteen, his baby brother died, and soon after so did his mother.
+Paw-Paw June eventually married Maw-Maw Ruth, but Great-Granny Lexie, Jean's mother, took part in raising Daddy too.
+Despite the women's efforts, my father was raised by an abusive father who made unreasonable demands of his son in all aspects of his life.
 Daddy was forced to practice sports for hours at a time—past the point of exhaustion.
 For basketball, Paw-Paw June made Daddy shoot one hundred shots after practice.
 Daddy loved basketball, but his father made him abandon the court for the football field.
 He followed his father’s directive to play college football, knowing all along he would have been much more impactful as a basketball player."